vmware-tanzu/tanzu-framework/docs/api-machinery/tanzu-core-controllers.md

 ### OwnerReference

-* If you are creating sub-resources from within the controller and if you need the sub-resources to be deleted when the main resource is deleted, you will need to set an owner reference using the [`ctrl.SetControllerReference`](https://pkg.go.dev/sigs.k8s.io/controller-runtime@v0.8.3/pkg/controller/controllerutil#SetControllerReference) function.
+* If you are creating resources owned by the main resource from within the controller and if you need the owned resource to be deleted when the main resource is deleted, you will need to set an owner reference using the [`ctrl.SetControllerReference`](https://pkg.go.dev/sigs.k8s.io/controller-runtime@v0.8.3/pkg/controller/controllerutil#SetControllerReference) function.